Associate Professor Jason Michael Stephens

 - Academic motivation

 - Cheating behaviour among secondary and post-secondary students

 Teaching | Current

-Airy, Sam (2012 to present).
+Airy, Sam (2012 to 2020).
 Delivering courses in entrepreneurship as a vehicle for changing New Zealanders’ beliefs about their economic potential.
-Ph.D. to be completed in 2018. *Co-supervisor (Prof Gavin Brown, primary supervisor)
+Ph.D. completed in March 2020. *Co-Supervisor (Prof Gavin Brown, primary supervisor).

-Park, Joon (2014 to present).
+Park, Joo-Hyun (2014 to 2019).
 An exploration of attitudes towards success and their relation to subjective well-being among high school and university students in New Zealand and the Republic of Korea.
-Ph.D. to be completed in 2018. *Co-supervisor (Prof Gavin Brown, primary supervisor)
+Ph.D. completed in December 2019. *Co-Supervisor (Prof Gavin Brown, primary supervisor).

 Jing, Yu (2013 to 2018).
 L2 motivations and self-identities of Chinese learners of English.
 Ph.D. completed in May 2018. *Co-Supervisor (Prof Gavin Brown, primary supervisor)

 Alansari, Mohamed (2013 to 2017).
 Predicting students’ success: What works with tertiary students?
 Ph.D. completed in November 2017.
 Nominated for the Vice-Chancellor's Prize for Best Doctoral Thesis in 2017. *Co-Supervisor (Christine Rubie-Davies, Primary Supervisor).

 Erasmus, Michael (2014-15).
 A 4 x 2 model of achievement goals: Predicting academic engagement and achievement among high school students.
 M.A. thesis (120-pt) was completed in November 2015 and earned first class honours. *Primary Supervisor (Penelope Watson, Co-Supervisor)